matrix-org/synapse/docs/admin_api/user_admin_api.rst

 The parameter ``limit`` is optional but is used for pagination, denoting the maximum number of items to return in this call.
 Defaults to ``100``.

-The parameter ``user_id`` is optional and filters to only users with user IDs or display name that contain this value.
+The parameter ``name`` is optional and can be used to list only users with the local part of the user ID or display name that contain this value.

 The parameter ``guests`` is optional and if ``false`` will **exclude** guest users.
 Defaults to ``true`` to include guest users.